 7. 57% of stressed out respondents are paralyzed by stress.

 Data from United States of Stress research conducted by Everyday Health indicates that 57% of those who experience stress are paralyzed by it.
 On the other hand, the other 43% stated that stress invigorates them.

 8. 83% of US workers suffer from work-related stress.

 A shocking statistic for sure, but nobody is really that surprised.
 Everest College’s comprehensive survey shows that the overwhelming majority of US workers are stressed as a result of work.
 This clearly indicates the magnitude of the problem in the US and that one of the major causes for it is stress in the workplace.

 9. In 2019, 94% of American workers report experiencing stress at their workplace.

 According to Wrike’s United States stress statistics from 2019, only 6% of workers don’t report feeling stressed at work.
 Around 23% of them described their stress levels as high, while 6% said their levels of stress were unreasonably high.
 This statistic indicates that working in a stressful working environment is the rule, not the exception.

 10. 35% of respondents said their main source of stress at work was their boss.

-Bosses and management in general seem to be a major cause of stress for workers.
+Bosses and management, in general, seem to be a major cause of stress for workers.
 Over a third of surveyed US workers cited their boss as the main source of their work-related stress.
 Also, 80% of workers covered in the survey said leadership changes affect their levels of stress.

-Stress in the workplace statistics from 2019 keep bearing grim news.
+Stress in the workplace statistics from 2019 keeps bearing grim news.
 Dynamic Signal conducted a survey among more than 1,000 US workers, with 80% of them reporting being stressed out because of poor communication practices by their employers, a 30% increase from the previous year.